 After years of trying, I quit.
-I couldn’t take another family dinner spent begging and pleading – or screaming.
+I couldn’t take another family dinner spent begging and pleading.
 I couldn’t bring myself to cook three separate meals every night — a necessity, since both kids refuse to eat the foods the other one likes.
 You want frozen pizza instead of the authentic Neapolitan-style pies I make?
 Fine.
 You want string cheese and microwaved (never toasted) waffles?
 You got it.

 They were happy, and I suppose I should have been, too.
-There were no longer any screaming matches that ended in tears or empty stomachs.
+There was no longer any confrontation.
 There was barely any work to do, and few dishes to wash afterwards.
 I had a lot more time to sit on the couch and read magazines.
 So that was good.

 But I was depressed.
 Like probably a lot of moms, every day I feel like I’m fumbling through adulthood, trying to master basic competence and praying to God that I’m not screwing everything up too badly.
 Every bit of me is a hot mess, but the one thing I know for sure is that I am really good behind the stove.
 That is where I have control, where I can create order from chaos.
 And it’s where I’m happy.